Glisson History, Family Crest & Coats of Arms

 - Gordon P. Glisson (1930-1997), American Champion Thoroughbred horse racing jockey

-- Jim Glisson, American Democrat politician, Candidate in primary for Lieutenant Governor of Florida, 1978
+- Jim Glisson, American Democratic Party politician, Candidate in primary for Lieutenant Governor of Florida, 1978

 - Dorothy W. Glisson (1914-2001), American politician, Secretary of State of Florida, 1974-75

 - Dr William Bradley Glisson, Scottish School of Humanities professor at the University of Glasgow